-I was nervous at 10am on a Thursday as I was awaiting my first interview with cat behaviorist hero Jackson Galaxy.
-(My first interview with any “TV personality,” for that matter.)
+I was nervous at 10am on a Thursday as I was awaiting my first interview with TV cat behaviorist hero Jackson Galaxy.
+(My first interview with any “TV personality” for that matter.)

-But Jackson was so gracious and down-to-earth that I found myself caught up in a conversation I wanted to extend for a couple hours.
-So much to ask!
+But, Jackson was so gracious and down-to-earth that I found myself caught up in a conversation I didn’t want to end.

 On men becoming cat converts